YconquestY/cs-629/README.md

 In the file `MemTypes.bsv` we defined a few basic types.
 You will also have to define new types for the tags and the indexes.
 Make sure these do not conflict with types defined in Cache32

+Here, you do not need to worry about byte enable flags at all, so please feel free to store everything in a single bram as given.
+You are free to split it up instead if you so desire.

 ```verilog
 interface Cache512;